Weapon Plus: Weapon VII

 Weapon VII, a.k.a.
 Project: Homegrown, experimented on human soldiers during the Vietnam War.
 Some of the known participants who died in Project: Homegrown included Andrew Perlmutter, Michael Labash, John Walsh, James MacPherson and fourteen other unknown recruits.
 The only known successful subject of Project: Homegrown was Nuke, who had armored implants under his epidermis and was addicted to powerful narcotics.
 Logan, who would later become one of Weapon Plus' victims, kidnapped Nuke as a child, and oversaw his conditioning.

 Weapon VII also experimented with adamantium bonding, which helped create Cyber.

 The United Kingdom also had its own version of Project: Homegrown, a.k.a. the Black Budget, which managed to create the team known as the Super Soldiers: Dauntless, Gog, Dreadnaught, Revenge, Victory, Invincible, Challenger, and some unnamed super-soldiers.

 The Mercy Corporation, an offshoot of S.H.I.E.L.D. that worked on super-soldiers and eventually broke off, also had its own unit of super-soldiers, using a serum similar to previous derivatives of the Super-Soldier Serum from Weapon I. Their agents included Jack Reno, Keel, Kyle, Agent Villarosa, Agent Davis and Agent Milo.

 Weapon VIII

 Weapons VIII experimented on criminals and psychopaths.

 Weapon IX

 Weapon IX (according to artist Rob Liefeld) was originally supposed to be Wade Wilson, a.k.a.
 Deadpool.
-Weapon IX is later revealed to be project 'Psyche', none other than Typhoid Mary.
+Weapon IX is later revealed to be project 'Psyche', (Typhoid Mary).

 Weapon X

 The Weapon X Program experimented on mutants, most notably Wolverine.
-Later, however, the Weapon X Program branched off into other fields, employing and/or experimenting on a number of test subjects such as Sabretooth.
+Later, however, the Weapon X Program branched off into other fields, employing or experimenting on a number of test subjects such as Sabretooth.
 Eventually the program was shut down and became a part of the Canadian government known as Department K. Deadpool, who was a Weapon X reject, was created by Department K. The Facility, a civilian project with connections to the military Weapon X program, would eventually create X-23, a female clone of Wolverine created using genetic material salvaged from the original project.